mattleibow/Microsoft-Band-SDK-Bindings/GettingStarted.md

 More advanced documentation can be found on the [Microsoft Band Developers Page][1].

 ### Requirements

+All operations with the Band API are performed using the types and members of the `Microsoft.Band.Portable` namespace.
+This makes it easier to share and reuse code across platforms.
+But, the original `Microsoft.Band` namespace can still be used on the specific platforms.

 #### Android 4.2+
 1. Permission to access Bluetooth: